-- The building will only be open with at least two members of staff. - Staff must not work alone in the building. - No staff must arrive before 8.30am unless this has been agreed with another member of staff and at least two people are arriving together. - At least two people must lock up the building together. - Staff must ensure that they keep the door entry code confidential. - It is important that we make sure the building remains as accessible as possible for all the people who use our services. - Always make sure there is clear access for all service users with limited mobility, or who use wheelchairs, to move freely around the building. - Always make sure that all fire exits, stairways, entrances etc are kept clear.
+- The building will only be open with at least two members of staff. - Staff should not work alone in the building.
+(If there are occasions when a staff member is unavoidably alone in the building for a short period they should inform the on call manager to make them aware of this). - No staff must arrive before 8.30am unless this has been agreed with another member of staff and at least two people are arriving together. - At least two people must lock up the building together. - Staff must ensure that they keep the door entry code confidential.

+- It is important that we make sure the building remains as accessible as possible for all the people who use our services. - Always make sure there is clear access for all members with limited mobility, or who use wheelchairs, to move freely around the building. - Always make sure that all fire exits, stairways, entrances etc are kept clear.